-Why it’s a great offer: Not only is the Amex Platinum offering a welcome bonus of 75,000 points, but you can also earn 10x points in popular categories, which I value at an incredible 17% return on spending.
-The Amex Platinum is a perks-rich card, offering a $200 annual airline fee credit, $200 annual Uber credit, $100 annual Saks credit, lounge access, and so much more.
-The card is even offering great limited-time perks in light of the reduced demand for travel.
+Why it’s a great offer: The Amex Platinum was recently refreshed, and while it has a higher annual fee, it also has lots of great new perks.
+Not only can you earn 100,000 points, but you can also earn 10x points in popular categories, which I value at an incredible 17% return on spending.
+The Amex Platinum is a perks-rich card, offering a $200 annual airline fee credit, $200 annual Uber credit, $179 annual CLEAR credit, $100 annual Saks credit, lounge access, and so much more.

 Current offer: 75,000 points after spending $7,500 within three months

 Why it’s a great offer: While these are two different cards, they have the same elevated sign-up bonuses and both don’t have an annual fee, so I’ll cover them in the same section here.
 The Ink Cash offers 5x points in useful categories (on the first $25,000 spent per cardmember year on office supply stores, internet, cable TV, mobile phones, and landlines), and the Ink Unlimited offers 1.5x points on all purchases.

 For both cards, points can be pooled with the Ultimate Rewards points earned on cards like the Chase Sapphire Reserve® Card, Chase Sapphire Preferred® Card, and Ink Business Preferred® Credit Card.
 Assuming you have one of these cards in conjunction with one accruing premium Ultimate Rewards points, I value the welcome bonuses on these cards at $1,275 each.

 Current offer: 70,000 Membership Rewards points after spending $10,000 within three months

 Annual fee: $295 (Rates & Fees)